MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Tasmota/README.md

-## Tasmota Zigbee (EZSP) Brige
+## IKEA Billy Zigbee Bridge

-IKEA Billy Zigbee Bridge with one ESP.
+IKEA Billy Zigbee Bridge with tasmota on one ESP.

 Grabbing the [dayly dev builds](https://github.com/arendst/Tasmota/tree/firmware/firmware/tasmota) with the name "tasmota-zbbridge.bin" and flashing your ESP with it and configurating WiFi and MQTT.